bitpusher2k/M365IRScripts/README.md

 * 32-Get-UserJunkMailSettings.ps1 - List the junk mail settings of a specified user.
 * 33-Get-UserMessageTrace.ps1 - Generate report of recent incoming & outgoing email for a specified user.
 * 34-Get-MailboxAuditLog.ps1 - Generate reports of mailbox audit log activity of specified user or all users.
 Uses both Search-MailboxAuditLog and Search-UnifiedAuditLog.
-* 35-Get-MailItemsAccessed-E5.ps1 - Generate report of the mail items accessed in an Exchange Online Mailbox.
-Requires E5 licensing (for now).
-Original script by PricewaterhouseCoopers Advisory N.V.
 * 36-Search-UALActivityByIPAddress.ps1 - Export all UAL entries associated with a given set of IP addresses.
 * 37-Search-UALActivityByUser.ps1 - Export all UAL entries associated with a given set of user accounts.
+* 38-Search-UALFileAccessedByUser.ps1 - Export all "FileAccessed" & related records from the Unified Audit Log for specified users.
+* 39-Search-UALMailItemsAccessedByUser.ps1 - Export all "MailItemsAccessed" & related records from the Unified Audit Log for specified users - Such records should be more widely available now.
-* 38-Get-ExchangeMessageContentSearch.ps1 - Walk through frequently used content search steps for dealing with spam/phishing messages - Create Exchange search based on sender/date/message subject, export preview, export content, purge.
+* 44-Get-ExchangeMessageContentSearch.ps1 - Walk through frequently used content search steps for dealing with spam/phishing messages - Create Exchange search based on sender/date/message subject, export preview, export content, purge.
-* 39-Search-UALMailItemsAccessedByUser.ps1 - Export all "MailItemsAccessed" records from the Unified Audit Log for specified users - Such records should be more widely available now.
-* 40-Search-MessageByID.ps1 - Search Exchange Online mailbox using Graph API by Message IDs and save messages to folder along with a metadata index CSV.
+* 45-Search-MailboxMessage.ps1 - Search Exchange Online mailbox using Graph API by Message IDs and save messages to folder along with a metadata index CSV.
 * 80-OneLinerReference.ps1 - Reference for various PowerShell one-line commands that are useful during BEC response & investigation.
 * 90-Get-MFAReport.ps1 - Export report of M365 MFA settings of each account through Microsoft Graph.
 * 91-Get-CAPReport-P1.ps1 - Generate report of current Conditional Access Policies and Named Locations.
 Requires at least Entra ID P1.